mk8819/bynd/README.md

    an efficent calculation of electronic excitation spectra.
-Essentially, BYND is able to give highly reliable results when other super-resolution technidques such as compressed-sensing typically fail.
+Essentially, BYND is able to give highly reliable results when other super-resolution techniques such as compressed-sensing typically fail.

-   BYND is totally independet of the underlying electronic structrue method/code.
+   BYND is totally independent of the underlying electronic structrue method/code.

    The only requirement is a time-dependent